Taming the Wild West of TA: How GoodTime Brings Order to Interview Chaos

 Then in 2021, everyone was hiring like absolutely crazy.
 Automation became really, really important.
 Corporate America has really learned the lesson that you can’t just throw more people at the problem anymore.
 People leave all the time, churn is crazy.
 So digital transformation, automation technologies aren’t just lip service anymore.
 That’s the tailwind that we utilized in 2021, and we really grew rapidly.

-Ahryun Moon with co-founders Jasper Sone (middle) and Peter Lee at a hackathon in 2014 before they started GoodTime.io.Photo: GoodTime.io
+Ahryun Moon with co-founders Jasper Sone (middle) and Peter Lee at a hackathon in 2014 before they started goodtime.io.Photo: goodtime.io

 Things have changed a bit since 2021, though, specifically in these last couple of months.
 How have things changed for your clients in terms of hiring amid the downturn?